Art Stations of the Naples Metro

-The Art Stations of Naples Metro consist of 12 stations along Line 1 and Line 6 of the Naples Metro with art installations.
+The Art Stations of Naples Metro consists of 12 stations along Line 1 and Line 6 of the Naples Metro with art installations.
 In total, there are more than 250 works of art.

 With the construction and expansion of numerous metro lines the municipality of Naples developed the project Stations of Art (also known as Hundred Stations Plan), with which it was intended to entrust the planning of metro stops to well-known contemporary artists and architects.
 Then, with a resolution (resolution of 19 May 2006 Number 637), the Campania region issued guidelines to be applied to the design and construction of a station.

 The Art Stations, distributed along the lines 1 and 6 of the Metro network, include more than 180 pieces of art created by 90 international authors and by some young local architects, allowing them to combine different architectural styles.
-On November 30, 2012, the Toledo station was elected by The Daily Telegraph as the most beautiful subway station in Europe and the world, a recognition echoed by CNN’s rankings; while the Materdei station resulted at 13th place.
+On 30 November 2012, the Toledo station was elected by The Daily Telegraph as the most beautiful subway station in Europe and the world, a recognition echoed by CNN’s rankings; while the Materdei station resulted at 13th place.

 Signs in the Art Stations are simple and clear.
 In the photo, the Toledo Metro stop, with the Church of San Nicola alla Carità on the right.

 A refurbished piazza Scipione Ammirato, at Materdei, after the excavation works.